ServinWayne/Supervised-Machine-Learning-Algorithms/README.md

 The algorithm's performances were tested using 4 metrics: Accuracy, Precision, Recall, and F1 which I discuss further in my paper.

-The Final Report can be found in the "COGS 118A Final Report.pdf" file.
+The Final Report can be found under "COGS 118A Final Project Report.pdf".

 The Code for running all algorithms, datasets and trials can be found under "COGS 118A Final Project Code.ipynb".